dunix15/artplatform/README.md

 After new order is placed celery worker is responsible for matching sell and buy orders to determine when they can be completed and for recording the transactions.

+### Flow:

+New order -> matching task is added to redis -> celery worker checks if transaction can be created.

 ## Run Locally

 Clone the project